If you cannot play the “I’ve Applied. Now What?” video, try watching it here.

 - Checking out UBC’s scholarships and awards (for Canadian students and for international students), and student loans that you might be eligible for.

-Connect with an Enrolment Services Professional (ESP) to help you develop a financial plan, if you need guidance.
+Connect with an Enrolment Services Advisor to help you develop a financial plan, if you need guidance.

 5. Attend an event or campus tour

 - Campus tour – If you’re in town, register for a campus tour.